Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/04_Software-Development-Practices.md

 - These learning activities should aim to introduce best practices and not go into the details of software development.
 - The instructor can choose, based on the group of learners, how much detail would be appropriate to go into on these topics.
 While many data stewards work with researchers who create research software, some may encounter only a few such cases (or none at all).
 This module is currently set up to convey only the most basic information and point to useful information and resources that learners can engage with either through self-study, or as part of the training session if the instructor deems it appropriate.
-- If some learners are interested in exploring these topics in more depth, or if the trainer is interested in a more detailed exploration of one or more of these topics in the session, entire slide decks and learning activities specific to each topic can also be used for version control (Resource 1), Software Testing (Resource 2), and Documentation (Resource 3).
+- If some learners are interested in exploring these topics in more depth, or if the trainer is interested in a more detailed exploration of one or more of these topics in the session, entire slide decks and learning activities specific to each topic can also be used for version control (Resource&nbsp;1), Software Testing (Resource&nbsp;2), and Documentation (Resource&nbsp;3).

 ### Resources